carlosmaid/BeaconSecurity/README.md

 2. DistanceBeforeTurningOn(0-10000) - The distance at which no owner to be found.
 Or the player can simply leave the game.
 Default: 400
 3. OnlyForStations(on/off) - Turn on/off limitation of the Beacon Security only for stations.
 Default: off
 4. OnlyWithZeroSpeed(on/off) -  If this option is enabled, a Beacon Security works only on grid with zero speed.
 Default: on
-5. BuildingNotAllowed(on/off) - Turn on/off the ability to build in the area of the Beacon Security.
+5. BuildingNotAllowed(on/off) - Turn on/off the ability to build on grid with the Beacon Security.
 Default: on
 6. LimitGridSizes(0-1000) - Limitation on the sizes for grid in meters.
 If there are excess size, the Beacon Security would't work.
 Default: 150.
 0 - disabled
 7. LimitPerFaction(1-100) - Limitation on the number of Beacon Security per faction.
 Default: 30
 8. LimitPerPlayer(1-100) - Limitation on the number of Beacon Security pers player.
 Default: 3